 Gull Cottage in “The Ghost and Mrs. Muir”

 Gull Cottage overlooked the ocean in the (fictitious) English village of Whitecliff-by-the-Sea.

-However, The Ghost and Mrs. Muir was actually filmed on the California coast.
+However, according to IMDb, The Ghost and Mrs. Muir was actually “shot entirely in

 The Monkey Puzzle tree, which Captain Gregg was unhappy to see taken down, was real.

 It was found on the back lot of Fox studios and transplanted for the shoot.

 The word muir (and Lucy’s last name) is Gaelic for “the sea.”

 Real estate agent Mr. Coombe tells Lucy that Captain Gregg committed suicide,

 But Lucy isn’t easily frightened.
 She loves the cottage and is determined to stay, ghost or no ghost.